Wales national amateur football team: History

 The Wales amateur national team played the majority of its fixtures versus the amateur representative teams of the other four Home Nations – England, Scotland, Northern Ireland and the Republic of Ireland.
-It had a losing record against each nation and won the British Amateur Championship on two occasions (one joint), in the 1967–68 and 1973–74 seasons.
-The team fared better in its matches against overseas opposition, winning its three matches versus Norwegian and South African representative teams, but losing on both occasions to the Netherlands.
-The squad was predominantly composed of players from Welsh non-league clubs Lovell's Athletic, Cardiff Corinthians, Bridgend Town, Bangor City, Llanelli and Porthmadog.
+It had a losing record against each nation and won the British Amateur Championship on two occasions, outright in 1967–68 and jointly in 1973–74.
+The team fared better in its matches against overseas opposition, winning its three matches versus Norwegian and South African representative teams, winning and drawing versus India, but losing on both occasions to the Netherlands.

+Squads were predominantly composed of players from Welsh domestic league clubs such as Lovell's Athletic, Cardiff Corinthians, Bridgend Town, Bangor City, Llanelli and Porthmadog.
+Players playing on amateur terms with clubs in the English Football League were also selected, such as future full international Phil Woosnam.

 The team's first fixture was a friendly match played versus England at Edgeley Park on 22 February 1908, with England's Vivian Woodward scoring the only goal of the game.
 Thereafter the entirety of the team's fixtures took place against England until a friendly match versus South Africa in October 1924.
-The team failed to register its first win until 22 January 1921, when the Welsh beat England 2–0 at Molineux.
+The team won its first match on 22 January 1921, when the Welsh beat England 2–0 at Molineux.
 The team was disbanded in 1974, when the FA abolished the distinction between amateurism and professionalism in domestic football.